Sports Provision Major Projects Grant: allocation policy

 What types of projects can be funded?

-- Transformational upgrade to existing facilities including purchase of equipment which will allow more intensive use of facilities or a significantly greater range of activities
+- Upgrade to existing facilities and purchase of equipment which will allow greater or enhanced use of facilities

 - Project development costs for major new provision projects